New Trip Dates for 2024 TBA

 For this expedition, we are working with a top operator.
 Since 1991, the company has been blazing trails in polar adventure travel.
-Their passion and purpose in this landscape has brought more explorers to more places where one can’t easily get to alone, for a quarter of a century now..
+Their passion and purpose in this landscape have brought more explorers to more places where one can’t easily get to alone for a quarter of a century now.

 They are profoundly committed to environmentally responsible tourism.
 As a long-time, active member of both the International Association of Antarctica Tour Operators (IAATO), and the Association of Arctic Expedition Cruise Operators (AECO), they adhere to stringent guidelines designed to ensure the Polar Regions remain pristine for generations to come.

 They support the Polar Bears International (PBI) , which is dedicated to the worldwide conservation of polar bears through research, education, action programs, and stewardship.

 On top of all of the integrity and commitment to the wildlife and the environment, their esteemed team is sharp and kick ass on the fun front as well.
 What more could you ask for?